yesbhautik/Espanso-WritingAI/README.md

 ## After Installation

-- Go to [Groq](https://console.groq.com/keys) and create an API key.
+- Go to [Groq consol](https://console.groq.com/keys) and create an API key.
 - Open the package.yml file and replace YOUR_API_KEY with your own Groq API key.
 - [Optional] Open the package.yml file and replace the trigger key with your own [trigger key](https://ss64.com/ascii.html).
 Default is `\x11` (Ctrl+Q).
 - [Optional] Open the package.yml file and replace the model whichever you want to use [Groq LLM Models](https://console.groq.com/docs/models).
 Default is `llama-3.3-70b-versatile`.